COVID-19 Restaurant Resourcesby

 Ensure Your Online Ordering Is Front and Center

-Also try testing your ORDER NOW button different areas on your website and see if it impacts sales.
+Also, try testing your ORDER NOW button in different areas on your website and see if it impacts sales.

 For example, if you notice your orders from your website are slowing down, test out a different placement for the button.
 For each movement, analyze the number of orders over a short period of time (say one to two weeks) and see if there is any improvement.

 These small optimization efforts can have a big impact on your bottom line.

 Make sure the menu is easy to read and optimized for sales.
 Some ways to do this include creating food categories, revisiting descriptions of the dishes, or highlighting special menu options.